Dacia Sandero Stepway review

 Dacia has bulked up the Sandero Stepway with plastic wheelarch extensions and sills, as well as chrome roof bars, while the ride height has been increased by 100mm over the standard Sandero.
 All of these changes help it stand out from the basic five-door compact hatchback, and overall, it has a more upmarket feel due to the sprinkling of SUV style.

 Unlike the regular Sandero, the Stepway is not available in entry-level Access trim – the basic hatch has unpainted bumpers, steel wheels and less equipment, but an even lower starting price.
-Instead, buyers of the Sandero Stepway can only choose from Ambiance and Laureate specifications, and both come with body-coloured door mirrors and bumpers, as well as stylish plastic wheel covers that can easily be mistaken for a set of alloys.
+Instead, buyers of the Sandero Stepway can only choose from the Stepway's more upmarket specifications, all equipped with body-coloured bumpers, satin chrome roof bars as well as stylish plastic wheel covers that can easily be mistaken for a set of alloys.

 Despite the exterior differences, the Stepway is pretty much the same as the Sandero hatchback inside.
-It has the same logical dashboard layout, lots of hard plastics and plenty of switches that are familiar from Renault models.
-It’s basic, but everything feels robust and the driving position is also very comfortable.
+It has the same logical dashboard layout, lots of hard plastics and plenty of switches that are familiar from older Renault models.
+It’s basic and quite outdated, but everything feels robust and the driving position is also comfortable.

 Sat-nav, stereo and infotainment